A variational approach to strongly damped wave equations: Introduction

 and then showed, by methods based on spectral analysis, that the semigroup generated by the closure (of a suitable part) of $-\mathbf A$ is analytic if and only if $\alpha\in[\frac{1}{2},1]$, cf.~\cite[Thm.~1.1]{CT89}.
 Successively, Xiao--Liang have proved similar results in the slightly more general case where $B=f(A)$ for a suitable class of functions $f$ , cf.~\cite[Thm.~6.4.2]{XL98}.
 Similar, less sharp results have also been obtained in~\cite[\S~6.3]{EN00} by a technique based on the theory of operator matrices.
 We observe that strongly damped wave equations are also of interest in the framework of control theory, see e.g.~\cite{Bu93,LPT97}, and references therein.
 Energy decay estimates have also been extensively investigated, see e.g.~\cite{Hu97,BE04}.

 More recently, Chill--Srivastava have discussed $L^p$-maximal regularity properties for the solution to

 While they are not directly interested in the analyticity of the semigroup generated by $-\mathbf A$, their results in some sense extend those of~\cite{CT89,XL98}: if~\eqref{standing} holds and $A$ is a sectorial operator on an $L^q$-space, $q\in(1,\infty)$, and under further technical assumptions, it turns out that~\eqref{dampedinh} has maximal $L^p$-regularity if $\alpha\in (\frac{1}{2},1]$, cf.~\cite[Thm.~4.1]{CS05}.
-Observe that, in particular, if~\eqref{dampedinh} has $L^p$-maximal regularity, then a differentiable semigroup governs~\eqref{damped} on a certain phase space, cf.~\cite[Cor.~2.5]{CS05}.
+Observe that, in particular, if~\eqref{dampedinh} has $L^p$-maximal regularity and hence the evolution of the systems shows a smoothing effect, it is in general not clear how to formulate the second order problem in terms of a first order problem on a product space, i.e., it is not clear how to determine a natural phase space of the problem.
+Still if~\eqref{dampedinh} has $L^p$-maximal regularity, then a suitable phase space can actually be found in a natural way, cf.~\cite[Cor.~2.2]{CS05}.

 The case of $D(B)\subset D(A)$ has been treated less frequently, see e.g.~\cite{Sa83,Ne86}; moreover, most authors have not discussed analyticity properties.
 In~\cite[Thm.~6.2]{Mu06b}, we have showed that if $B$ generates a cosine operator function with phase space $V\times H$, and if $A$ is bounded from $V$ to $H$, then~\eqref{damped} is governed by an analytic semigroup of angle $\frac{\pi}{2}$.
 In many relevant cases this amounts to saying that $A=\rho B^\alpha$, for $\alpha\leq\frac{1}{2}$ and $\rho\in\mathbb C$.